learn-co-curriculum/react-presentation-components/README.md

 * they rarely have any internally changeable `state` properties;
 * and, they are best written as stateless functional components.

-Okay so there's our pattern description.
+Okay, so there's our pattern description.
 Now let's jump into some code and see how presentation components actually look in practice.

 ## Surprise, You've already written presentational components!